Kansas Supreme Court Cites Constitution To Protect ‘Inalienable Natural’ Abortion Rights

 But as Nash highlights, Kansas is a conservative state that has seen a decrease in abortion rights in recent years.
 She highlights the possibility of a backlash against the new ruling that could push the anti-abortion movement to amend the state Constitution to prevent similar decisions in the future.
 Nash points out that this has already happened in Tennessee, Alabama, and West Virginia.

 Mary Kay Culp, executive director of Kansans for Life, said that the Friday ruling was “horrendous” and says that her group plans to attempt to amend the Kansas state Constitution.
-She believes that it must be clear that it shouldn’t be used to infer the right at an abortion, which she believes reverses the 45 years of pro-life legislation in Kansas.
+She believes that it must be clear that it shouldn’t be used to infer the right to an abortion, which she believes reverses the 45 years of pro-life legislation in Kansas.